Trump defends keeping ‘leaker’ Schiff, Pelosi out of the loop on al-Baghdadi raid

 ISIS RAID CATCHES DEMS FLAT-FOOTED

-"The House must be briefed on this raid, which the Russians but not top Congressional Leadership were notified of in advance, and on the Administration’s overall strategy in the region," Pelosi said Sunday.
+"The House must be briefed on this raid, which the Russians but not top Congressional Leadership were notified of in advance, and on the administration’s overall strategy in the region," Pelosi said Sunday.
 "Our military and allies deserve strong, smart and strategic leadership from Washington."

 When asked Sunday if he had told Pelosi about the raid beforehand, he said he did not because he did not want any members of the U.S. forces to die.